MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/locationcriterion.md

 ---
-title: LocationCriterion Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: LocationCriterion Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a criterion that can be used to show ads to users in a specific location.
 ---
-# LocationCriterion Data Object
+# LocationCriterion Data Object - Campaign Management
 Defines a criterion that can be used to show ads to users in a specific location.

 With location criterions, you can choose to show ads to potential customers in, searching for, or viewing pages about: